revolunet/angular-google-analytics/README.md

  - analytics.js advanced debugging support

 ## Installation and Quick Start
-You need to read rest of documentation, but here is the quick start.
+The quick start is designed to give you a simple, working example for the most common usage scenario.
+There are numerous other ways to configure and use this library as explained in the documentation.

-#### 1- Installation:
+### 1- Installation:
 You can install the module from a package manger of your choice directly from the command line

 ```sh